DannyFung97/near-mons/README.md

       procreateCreature(a: Creature, b: Creature): Creature

    Generate a new creature, this is primarily a helperfunction to procreateCreature.
-In here, a new creature object is created, assigned an ID, and set to an owner.
+In here, a new creature object is created, assigned a random ID, and set to an owner.

-      generateCreate(
+      generateCreatureObject(
          id: string,
          name: string,
          atk: string,